MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 Remember that ugly log file we used `less` with?
 Let's try some commands to filter the file and find out some things about it.

-This is a log of messages from my personal Linux system.
-Ther are a lot of errors!
+This is a log of messages from a PHP web application I work on.

 In our script let's add some lines.